Code-Institute-Submissions/CI_PP1_GS/README.md

 3. For the source select Branch: master
 4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://marittie.github.io/CI_PP1_GS/

+## Credits

+### Media
+All the photos used are from https://www.pexels.com/

+### Code
+- I watched videos by Kevin Powell on YouTube about media query.
+- I got inspired by the Love Running Project about the round images on the home page and the about page.
+- I utilized the website w3schools.com for the style of the contact form.

+## Acknowledgements
+I would like to take the opportunity to thank:
+- The Tutors for the incredible support.
+- My fellow students on the slack community for the code reviews.
+- My Mentor Mo Shami for giudance, support and advice.
+- My girlfriend and my friends for feedbacks and support.